 I write from personal experience and epiphany, and I trust the writer’s craft to transform the world through words on a page: my prose bridges spiritual memoir and literary nonfiction.

-As a memoirist, as a storyteller, I believe that abandoning the stories we hold true, rewriting them, and living from our revisions is our greatest journey.
+As a storyteller, I believe that questioning the stories we hold true, writing new ones from hope and power, and living from our revisions is life’s greatest adventure.

 I hold a BA in Philosophy and an ALM from Harvard.
-My thesis united Comparative Literature, The Study of Religion, and Art History to unfold the mysticism of José Lezama Lima’s “Paradiso.”
+My thesis united Comparative Literature, The Study of Religion, and Art History to unfold the baroque mysticism of José Lezama Lima’s novel length poem, “Paradiso.”

 Harvard conferred Dean’s Honors on my graduate work.

-I’ve lived in rural Maine for the past four years — gardening, cooking, meditating, learning about life, writing prose and poems, and unearthing a memoir, though decidedly not in that order.
+I’ve lived in rural Maine for the past five years — cooking vegan, gardening organic, painting abstract expressions, photographing nature, meditating, learning about life, writing prose and poems, and unearthing a memoir.